figaw/becoming-insane/README.md

+# GOAL

+Bundle the smallest possible groovy application as a `jar`, using Gradle after they changed `sourceSets.output` in 4.0.

+# Intro

-example of gradle not making any sense what-so-ever
+Examples of gradle not building proper `jar`-archives.

-projects with groovy code

-each contain an `uberjar` task
+Contains 2 projects with boilerplate groovy code and a an `uberjar` task

+# Notes
-run a jar with
+Run a jar with

 `$ java -jar build/libs/tempest.jar`

+# Problem
+Receiving error
+`Error: Could not find or load main class App`

-# Standard
+# Project: standard

 A standard project

-# w-package
+# Project: w-package

 A project where a package is added to the files.
 Nothing changes.